JayBrown/diogenes/README.md

 > `make`

-If the terminal returns no errors, go to next step without closing terminal.
+If the terminal returns no errors, don't worry and go to next step without closing terminal.

 ### Installation

-In my sample we will install Diogenes in `/opt/`: change the path according your preferences.
+In this sample we will install Diogenes in `/opt/`: change the path according your preferences.
 Run these commands:

 > `cd ..`